 The Book of Enoch is one of the most enigmatic writings I’ve encountered.
 The Book of Enoch is not in the Bible, yet contains some passages that appear to be similar to some passages of the Bible.
 The Book of Enoch is so highly-regarded by Ethiopian Orthodox Church that they consider it canon.
 For these reasons and more I felt that the Book of Enoch should almost be considered like a lost book of the Bible.
-However, I was not ready to proclaim it a lost book of the Bible because I understood that God kept it out of the Bible for some reason (I didn’t know what it was yet).
+However, I was not ready to proclaim it a lost book of the Bible because I understood that God kept it out of the Bible for a reason.

-I was browsing the Internet on Tuesday morning when I encountered an article called “The Book of Enoch Exposed”.
-David J. Stewart, the author of the article, posits that the Book of Enoch is heresy and is a book is a satanic deception that is intended to “corrupt God’s word”.
-This article caught my attention because it was really the first time I’ve encountered an article that forcefully attacked the Book of Enoch, and it is a good thing I found this article because my original feelings about the Book of Enoch were wrong.
+I encountered an article called “The Book of Enoch Exposed” by David J. Stewart a while back.
+Stewart posits that the Book of Enoch is heresy and is a book is a satanic deception that is intended to “corrupt God’s word”.
+This article caught my attention because it was really the first time I encountered an article that forcefully attacked the Book of Enoch, and it is a good thing I found this article because my original feelings about the book were wrong.

 (7) And I heard the fourth voice fending off the Satans and forbidding them to come before the Lord (8) of Spirits to accuse them who dwell on the earth.
 After that I asked the angel of peace who went with me, who showed me everything that is hidden: ‘Who are these four presences which I have (9) seen and whose words I have heard and written down?’
 And he said to me: ‘This first is Michael, the merciful and long-suffering: and the second, who is set over all the diseases and all the wounds of the children of men, is Raphael: and the third, who is set over all the powers, is Gabriel: and the fourth, who is set over the repentance unto hope of those who inherit eternal life, is named Phanuel.’”
 (Enoch 40:7-9)